 18 Nov 2021 - by 'Maurits van der Schee'

 I've replaced my Intel NUC i5 with something more powerful (ASRock DeskMini A300 case with a Ryzen 3 3200G processor), see my original post Ultimate NUC killer under 500.
 It worked wonders, but I wanted even more performance at my fingertips, so I replaced the ASRock DeskMini A300 with a X300 (it's successor) and the Ryzen 3 3200G with a Ryzen 7 5700G processor.
 Also I've used a black instead of a brown Noctua low profile CPU cooler and installed 64GB RAM instead of 16GB.
 Like previous build it is super fast and not too noisy.
-I run Xubuntu 20.04 LTS and it works great, I'm very pleased with the results!
+I run Xubuntu 20.04 LTS and it works great (although you may prefer a newer kernel for improved video performance), I'm very pleased with the results!

 145 EUR - Asrock DeskMini X300 - SFF barebone 239 EUR - G.Skill DDR4 SODIMM Ripjaws 2x32GB 3200MHz - Memory 229 EUR - Samsung 970 EVO Plus 2TB NVMe - Solid state drive 339 EUR - AMD Ryzen 7 5700G processor - Processor 49 EUR - Noctua NH-L9a-AM4 chromax.black - CPU cooler -------- 1001 EUR (including VAT)